reza00farjam/rjdl/docs/source/index.rst

 ~~~~~~

 The rjdl as a package, provides enough class and methods to work with
-`RadioJavan <www.radiojavan.com>`__ for your development purposes.
-For
+RadioJavan for your development purposes.
+For a good understanding of
-a good understanding of what it does and how it works, you can take a look
+what it does and how it works, you can take a look at the following
-at following documentations:
+documentations:

 .. toctree::
    rjdl